 The Success Center is an open learning environment that engages students for success, while maintaining a welcoming and supportive atmosphere where students can collaborate with peers, tutors, faculty, and staff.
 We provide the necessary resources that empower students to become independent and resourceful learners as they pursue their academic, career and personal goals, while encouraging students to become lifelong learners and active members of their communities.

 Located on the second floor of Powell Hall, the Student Success Center provides:

 - A centralized location for students to receive academic support services and

 - A quiet place to study in small group settings

 Peer writing tutoring is available free of charge to all students at UMFK.
 Importantly, this is not a drop off editing service.
 Rather, it is a collaborative effort between the student and tutor to improve written work.
-The best method for making appointments is to contact the Student Success Center at 207- 834-7530.
-Drop in hours are posted each semester.
+The best method for paper reviews is to use the online submission at (https://mycampus.maine.edu/group/umfk/writing-assistance-form) or by calling the Student Success Center at 207- 834-7530.
+Drop-in hours vary and are posted each semester.

 Complementary Instruction (CI) is a peer facilitated academic support program that targets historically difficult courses so as to improve student performance and retention out-of-class review sessions.
 SI sessions are regularly-scheduled, informal review sessions in which students compare notes, discuss readings, develop organizational tools, and predict test items.
 Students learn how to integrate course content and study skills while working together.
 The sessions are facilitated by “CI leaders”, students who have previously done well in the course and who attend all class lectures, take notes, and act as model students.